Bharata (Ramayana): Later life

 Bharata met Hanuman in Nandigrama, who informed him about all the events that had transpired during Rama's exile.
 When Rama returned, Bharata approached him, with Rama's shoes above his head, and returned them to him.
 After Rama's coronation as the king of Kosala, Bharata reconciled with Kaikeyi.

-After Sita's exile, Mandavi bore him two sons: Taksha and Pushkala.
-Bharata vanquished the gandharvas on the banks of the river Sindhu, and established Taksha as the ruler of Takshashila, and Pushkala as the ruler of Pushkalavati.
+Bharata vanquished the gandharvas on the banks of the river Sindhu, and established his son, Taksha as the ruler of Takshashila, and his other son, Pushkala as the ruler of Pushkalavati, Gaur rajput dynasty are the descendants of Bharata.
 Bharata assisted Rama in the performance of his ashvamedha sacrifice.

+Death

-Bharata performed samadhi by drowning in the river Sarayu alongside Rama and Shatrughna, restored as an attribute of Vishnu.
+Bharata performed samadhi by drowning in the river Sarayu alongside Rama and Shatrughna.
+Later, he restored as an attribute of Vishnu.